MaxPhal/nnUNet4SoilXrayCT/README.md

 ````

 # Philosopy
 The scripts and repository were written assuming (almost) no prerequisite programming experience of the user.
 Together, we will go in detail into a range of technical aspects, from installing plugins to tapping into the resources of high performance computing (HPC) cluster.
 We aimed to write codes which are flexible and easy to use.
 For most scripts, you will have to adjust a few file paths only.
 In most cases, these filepaths are given from the terminals so that you won´t even have to edit the scripts themselves.
 We hope that this philosophy and the level of details of this document will help many X-ray CT enthousiasts getting onto the deep learning boat.
-We also hope you will find this repository helpful.
-Feel free to contact us if you want to share your experience using nnUNet on your X-ray CT images of soil samples.

 <!-- We are aware that the fluidity of the code could have been improved.
 On some occasions even, a few file format conversion are superfluous.
 On purpose, we chose to go for redundancy instead of modifying the native code of nnUNet. -->